na2co3hk/coral/README.md

 * `test`: Test framework.

 ## How to install?
-The CMake is supported to build this project, so the first step, we should install CMake first
+The CMake is supported to build this project, so the first step, let's install CMake first
 ```shell
 sudo apt install cmake
 ```